myhdl/myhdl/doc/source/manual/conversion.rst

 Solution description
 ====================

-The solution works as follows.
-The hardware description should satisfy certain constraints that are typical for implementation-oriented hardware modeling.
+To be convertible, the hardware description should satisfy certain restrictions.
+Although the restrictions are significant, the convertible subset is much broader than the RTL synthesis subset widely used in industry.
+In other words, MyHDL code written according to the RTL synthesis rules, should always be convertible.

-Subsequently, such a design is converted to an equivalent model in the Verilog language, using the function :func:`toVerilog` from the MyHDL\ library.
-Finally, a third-party *synthesis tool* is used to convert the Verilog design to a gate implementation for an ASIC or FPGA.
-There are a number of Verilog synthesis tools available, varying in price, capabilities, and target implementation technology.
+A convertible design can be converted to an equivalent model in Verilog or VHDL, using the function :func:`toVerilog` or :func:`toVHDL`  from the MyHDL library.

+When the design is intended for implementation a third-party :dfn:`synthesis tool` is used to convert the Verilog or VHDL design to a gate implementation for an ASIC or FPGA.

 The conversion does not start from source files, but from an instantiated design that has been *elaborated* by the Python interpreter.
 The converter uses the